• Skip to primary navigation

 Oil-Free Salad Dressing Formula

 Let’s talk a bit about oil-free for a moment.
-In this case, I’m referring to dressing without added processed oils like olive, canola, or sesame.
-As you probably know, whole foods such as nuts, avocado and tahini (sesame paste) all have natural fat.
+In this case, I’m referring to dressings made without added processed oils, such as olive, canola, or sesame.
+As you probably know, whole foods such as nuts, avocados, and tahini (a type of sesame paste) all contain natural fat.

-Sooo, if you’re cutting back not just on oil but on other types of naturally-occurring fats as well, you’ll want to stick with beans as a base or go for vinaigrette dressings, which are clear and not creamy, instead.
+So, if you’re cutting back not just on oil but on other types of naturally occurring fats as well, you’ll want to stick with beans or tofu as a base or opt for vinaigrette dressings, which are clear and not creamy, instead.

 Oil-free Salad Dressing Formula sheet

 NOTE: ¼ cup of dressing is usually enough for four servings of green salad.
-For pasta or potato salads and heavier vegetable salads, you’ll need more as these tend to soak up more of the dressing.
+For pasta, potato salads, and heavier vegetable salads, you’ll need more, as these tend to absorb more of the dressing.

 Here They Are...